agro23/places/README.md

 * Show list of entered places names only, all in uppercase. - X

-* Show the list of places and show whole record when clicked - x
+* Show the list of places and show whole record when clicked - X

 * format appearance

+* indicate what is a link via css - X

 * Validate input of city name